->Last week I wrote about the problem various versions of the Bible have in translating Judges 11:31.
-The proper translation of verse 31 is crucial to the understanding of the fate of Jephthath’s daughter.
+Last week I wrote about the problem various versions of the Bible have in translating Judges 11:31.
+The proper translation of verse 31 is crucial to the understanding of the fate of Jephthah’s daughter.
 I am presupposing that you have read last week’s post; if you have not, I recommend that you do so as a background for today’s post.
-Click here and read my post, “Rereading Judges 11:31: The Sacrifice of Jephthah’s Daughter.”
+Click on the link below and read my post, “Rereading Judges 11:31: The Sacrifice of Jephthah’s Daughter.”

 Here is how the Revised Standard Version (RSV) translates Judges 11:30-31:

 30 And Jephthah made a vow to the Lord, and said, “If thou wilt give the Ammonites into my hand,31 then whoever comes forth from the doors of my house to meet me, when I return victorious from the Ammonites, shall be the Lord’s, and I will offer him up for a burnt offering.”

 Here is how the New International Version (NIV) translates Judges 11:30-31:

 30 And Jephthah made a vow to the Lord: “If you give the Ammonites into my hands, 31 whatever comes out of the door of my house to meet me when I return in triumph from the Ammonites will be the Lord’s, and I will sacrifice it as a burnt offering.”